Updated May 19, 2026

 What is the cheapest electric vehicle in 2026?

-The Chevrolet Bolt EV is the cheapest new EV in 2026 at a starting MSRP of $28,595 (255 mi range).
-The Chevrolet Bolt EV and Nissan Leaf trade the top spot depending on trim and incentives.
+The Chevrolet Bolt EV is the cheapest new EV in 2026 at a starting price of $28,995 (262 mi range).
+The relaunched 2027 Chevrolet Bolt EV took the outright lead at $28,995 (262 mi, LFP battery, native NACS port), just under the Nissan Leaf S+ at $29,990.
 Note the federal $7,500 Clean Vehicle Credit expired September 30, 2025 — so sticker prices no longer get knocked down federally, though many state and utility rebates still apply.

 What is the cheapest EV with 300 miles of range?